1940 Auckland Rugby League season: Auckland Māori v Auckland Pākehā (James Carlaw Memorial Trophy)

 The match between Auckland Māori and Pākehā was originally scheduled to be played on 1 June to celebrate Kings Birthday however due to war being well underway his birthday was not being officially celebrated so it was thought inappropriate to play the match as part of the ‘non existent’ celebrations.
+The teams were playing for the James Carlaw Memorial Trophy for the first time.
 Bruce Donaldson dislocated his elbow during the match and missed several club games.